 We are prone to distractions.

 Travelling on crowded buses and trains is distracting, even in the quiet coach.
 Consider where your readers may be accessing your content.
 And what else they are doing.
 What is going on to distract them?

 People lead busy lives.
 Often, our attention is focused elsewhere.
 After a stressful day, it’s even harder to concentrate.

-Then there are other distractions: your playlist on Netflix and YouTube.
+Then there are other distractions: playlists, podcases and videos.
 Your screen alerts you to a text or phone call.
 We can complete only one task at a time.

 When we start to read, we quickly work out what we can make sense of.

 We never read every word.
 We skip some words (especially those we don’t understand).
 Perhaps we’ll glance at the words and leave the page.